So, tell me something about yourself?

 HINT : You want the manager to know that you're extremely interested in his opportunity, but are keeping your options open.

-A : "Yes, Mr. X, but at this point XYZ is my first choice."
+Possible answer : "Yes, Mr/Mrs. X, but at this point your company is my first choice."

 Remember, all of these interview questions have more than one appropriate answer.